rust-lang/book/nostarch/chapter04.md

 ```

 The scope in which the variable `s` is valid is the same as any function
-parameter’s scope, but we don’t drop what the reference points to when `s`
+parameter’s scope, but the value pointed to by the reference is not dropped when `s`
 stops being used because we don’t have ownership.
 When functions have
 references as parameters instead of the actual values, we won’t need to return
 the values in order to give back ownership, because we never had ownership.

 We call the action of creating a reference *borrowing*.
 As in real life, if a
 person owns something, you can borrow it from them.
 When you’re done, you have
 to give it back.
+You don't own it.

 So what happens if we try to modify something we’re borrowing?
 Try the code in
 Listing 4-6.
 Spoiler alert: it doesn’t work!